 At least two weeks ahead of Chaos Day, facilitate a planning session with the whole team.
 As Norah Jones describes in Chaos Engineering Trap 2, having everyone involved at this stage is important, to maximise the learning across the team.
-Draw the system architecture on a whiteboard, then use post-its and/or a Trello board to brainstorm possible experiments that simulate a failure that your system should tolerate.
+Draw the system architecture on a whiteboard (or remote equivalent), then use post-its and/or a Trello board to brainstorm possible experiments that simulate a failure that your system should tolerate.
 Don’t focus on failures that you have no control over, such as an outage within your cloud provider, as they have low learning value.
 For each experiment, consider:

 Failure mode (e.g., partial connectivity loss, an instance being terminated, network slowdown).